C-NASIR/FamilyFued/README.md

-# the-chosen-project
+# Family Fued Game

-This is a C# project for University of Wisconsin Oshkosh students, this is a class assignment not a real project
+This game was a team project at UW-OSHKOSH, We have built this family fued style like game for a professor at the university to use for his class.